What makes a person great? Tommy Raskin opens up a discussion on the treatment of our fellow man.

 Tommy Raskin looks at two different ways to make reparations to oppressed people — either directly or indirectly.
 Which would you choose?

-Tommy Raskin looks at the complexities of IQ, from the historical to implications for the future. —– There will likely come a point in the next couple centuries when our technology surpasses the limits of our current doctrine of “technological ethics.”
-At this juncture, we will be capable of fundamentally altering the quality of human…
+Tommy Raskin looks at the complexities of IQ, from the historical to implications for the future.—–There will likely come a point in the next couple centuries when our technology surpasses the limits of our current doctrine of “technological ethics.”
+At this juncture, we will be capable of fundamentally altering the quality of human life, not…

 Tommy Raskin wants to leaders to be held accountable for war crimes so that students can learn the truth about consequences.